Tuesday, 7 September 2010

 The Golden Lion; a terse leave-taking, Darwin and Dickens, Llanymynech hill ....

 We were up by seven and had soon packed our gear.
-Breakfast beckoned us downstairs and we ate a lovely meal whilst chatting to a guy from Leeds, who was sat at another table.
-We then settled our bill with our host.
-I must admit, I baulked a bit at the price and was puzzled.
-It seemed a little steep.
+Breakfast beckoned us downstairs and we ate a lovely meal while chatting to a man from Leeds at the next table.
+We then settled the bill with our host — and I baulked a little at the total, genuinely puzzled by the amount.

-Bod found out why when he came back downstairs and the manager asked us for our luggage, so that he could take it forward.
-Months ago, I had phoned The Golden Lion and asked if they provided a luggage transfer service.
-I was told that they did and the owner had just gone ahead and arranged it, putting the cost onto our bill.
+Bod discovered the reason when he came back downstairs and the manager asked for our luggage, so that he could take it forward.
+Months ago I had phoned the Golden Lion and asked whether they provided a luggage transfer service.
+I had been told they did, and the owner had simply gone ahead and arranged it for us, adding the cost to our bill.
 It was left to Bod to tell him that we had arranged transfer with the local taxi firm instead.
-I was upstairs in our room and didn’t hear the eruption.
-The guy had to reimburse us £20 and apparently made his feelings evident in a very strident and face-twitching manner.
+I was upstairs in our room and didn't hear the eruption.
+The man had to reimburse us twenty pounds and apparently made his feelings known in a very strident and face-twitching manner.

 "This booking has been a shambles from start to finish!" was one of his observations.

 Bod employed superb distraction and de-escalation skills.
-He quietly told the man that we had enjoyed a lovely stay (which was true) and complimented him on his superb collection of guitars.
-Such sentiments were as a soothing balm on the manager’s disposition.
-His neck stopped going in and out, his colour faded from brick red and he began to talk about his guitars and playing in general.
+He quietly told the man that we had enjoyed a lovely stay — which was true — and complimented him on his superb guitar collection.
+Such sentiments worked as a soothing balm on the manager's disposition.
+His neck stopped going in and out, his colour receded from brick red and he began to talk about his instruments and playing in general.

-His wife was wonderful about the whole business and told us not to worry about it.
-To be fair to them, the original booking error did turn out to be my fault.
-I had sent a deposit by cheque last March with an accompanying note, explaining that we wanted to stay on the night of Sunday 5th.
-This was wrong and a day early, of course.
-My only excuse is that I sorted the week’s bookings out after coming home from a 12 hour night shift.
-However, the wife was very nice about it.
-She also hands-down wins the award for Providing the Best Packed Lunch of the Walking Week for us.
-It was excellent, varied and generous in amount.
+His wife was wonderful about the whole business and told us not to worry.
+To be fair, the original booking error turned out to be my fault.
+I had sent a deposit by cheque the previous March with a note explaining that we wanted to stay on the night of Sunday the fifth — which was wrong by a day.
+My only excuse is that I had sorted the week's bookings out after coming home from a twelve-hour night shift.
+The wife was very gracious about it.
+She also wins, hands down, the award for Best Packed Lunch of the Walking Week.
+It was excellent — varied, generous and lovingly assembled.
 God bless her.

-We finally said our farewells when our taxi arrived and whisked us back to Llanymynech.
-We hoisted our packs on the canal bank in morning sunshine, talking with some amusement about Bods post-breakfast encounter.
-Then we set out along the canal, once more in single file with Bod leading.
-My legs felt better today and I happily trooped along for a mile or so before we began to feel that all was not right.
-We hadn’t seen any acorn marker posts for a while and this was never a good sign on such a well-marked route.
+Our taxi arrived and whisked us back to Llanymynech.
+We hoisted our packs on the canal bank in morning sunshine, discussing Bod's post-breakfast encounter with some amusement, and set out along the canal in single file with Bod leading.
+My legs felt better today and I happily trooped along for a mile or so before we began to suspect that all was not right.
+No acorn marker posts for a while, which was never a good sign on such a well-marked route.

-Bod and I stopped, consulted map and book and came to the conclusion that we were lost.
-We had to back-track and go back to the starting point.
-Once there, we had a careful scout around and were also able to identify from our map that we should have immediately left the canal bank.
-In our defence (and unusually for the Offa’s Dyke path) there were no signs telling us where we should have gone along the route.
+Bod and I stopped, consulted map and book, and concluded that we were lost.
+We had to backtrack to the starting point, where a careful scout around — combined with the map — revealed that we should have left the canal bank almost immediately.
+In our defence, and unusually for the Offa's Dyke path, there had been no signs to indicate where we should have gone.

-The road we had to take was the A483 and we walked up a fairly steep bit of it to leave the canal and Llanymynech behind us.
-Before long, we were taken left onto a minor road and past an information board, telling us that Charles Darwin had done some of his early field work here.
+The route required us to walk up a fairly steep section of the A483 to leave the canal and Llanymynech behind.
+Before long we were taken left onto a minor road and past an information board explaining that Charles Darwin had done some of his early field work in this area.

-“The Pope certainly didn’t like his books,” answered Bod.
-The concept of evolution hadn’t sat easily with The Vatican 150 years ago.
+"The Pope certainly didn't like his books either," answered Bod.
+The concept of evolution had not sat easily with the Vatican a hundred and fifty years ago.

-The minor road we were on soon became a very steep climb up Llanymynech hill.
-Today’s walking was to have us cover a lot of the former mining areas around this town, as well as paying a visit to the old Oswestry racecourse of a couple of centuries ago.
-In warm sunshine, we passed through light woodland as we gained altitude during a steady, vigorous climb.
-So far, we had dodged the rain once more.
-We reached a brief plateau at Asterley Rocks and I stopped to film them and also the view.
-The rocks were multi-faceted and broken, anciently carboniferous.
-The climb continued on a track between vegetation and stands of trees and then we reached the golf course on top of Llanymynech Hill.
-We popped out on the 14th tee, but were quickly ushered away again to begin half a mile of meandering around the crown of Llanymynech Hill.
-The woodland we walked through was not dense, allowing the sun to penetrate and create dancing shadows on the track itself.
-We were taken upwards and were given a pretty decent morning workout.
-This was enhanced by the fact that our path would take a sudden, quirky plunge of half a dozen meters or so and then regain the lost height with interest on the next uphill stretch.
-Jo found a dead Mole on the path, just before we began a descent into a steep gulley.
+The minor road soon became a steep climb up Llanymynech hill.
+Today's walking would take us through former mining areas around the town and past the remains of the old Oswestry racecourse.
+In warm sunshine we passed through light woodland as we climbed steadily, dodging the rain once more.
+We reached a brief plateau at Asterley Rocks and I stopped to film them — multi-faceted and broken, anciently carboniferous.
+The climb continued between stands of trees and vegetation until we reached the golf course on top of the hill, appearing briefly at the fourteenth tee before being ushered away to begin half a mile of meandering around the crown of Llanymynech Hill.
+The woodland here was not dense and the sun penetrated in shifting patterns on the track.
+The path had a habit of plunging half a dozen metres without warning and then regaining the height with interest on the next stretch.
+Jo found a dead mole on the path just before we began a descent into a steep gulley.

-At this point, we came upon The Four Walkers from yesterday and exchanged a few pleasantries with them, mostly questions about each other’s accommodations from the night before.
-I came into a fair amount of ribbing from them when my booking error and its effect on the nerves of the manager of The Golden Lion was retold.
+Here we came upon the Four Walkers from the previous day and exchanged pleasantries — mostly questions about each other's accommodation from the night before.
+I received a fair amount of ribbing when the story of my booking error and its effect on the nerves of the Golden Lion's manager was retold.

 A dog called Alice, Sheep musings, a Slow Worm on Moelydd Hill ....

-“He’s run her over three times, already,” Bod said, by way of explanation.
+"He's run her over three times already," Bod offered, by way of explanation.

-Once the cows had gone by, we walked along a wide farm road and then over some fields, also crossing the disused Tanat Valley railway line with its overgrown tracks still in place near a site called Jones’s Coppice.
-Passing through the seemingly deserted hamlet of Porth-y-waen, Jo commented on the amount of lane and road walking we had done this morning.
-We were winding along one as he stated this, gazing at the residences of Porth-y-waen and wondering where all the people were.
-The place had an early Sunday morning feel about it and we didn’t see a soul.
-We suddenly had to duck up a steep path between two houses.
-There were back gardens on each side of us and I noticed, a little uncomfortably, that there were a couple of slightly hysterical dogs in the garden to our right.
-They weren’t overly impressed at our progress alongside their territory and made a fair attempt to reach us from their side of a fence that, to my mind, wasn’t nearly high enough.
-A woman in the garden began to shout commands at the dogs, which seemed to be summarily ignored.
-Jo was walking behind me and as we cleared the tracked alley, he made a slightly amused sound and admitted to me that one of the dogs had made a grab for his face by lurching out over the fence top.
-It had only just missed savaging him and he’d had to jerk back out of the way.
+We walked along a wide farm road and over some fields, crossing the disused Tanat Valley railway line with its overgrown tracks still in situ near Jones's Coppice.
+Passing through the seemingly deserted hamlet of Porth-y-waen, Jo commented on the amount of road and lane walking we had done that morning.
+We were winding along one as he said it, gazing at the residences and wondering where all the people were.
+The place had the feel of an early Sunday morning and we didn't see a soul.
+Then we had to duck up a steep path between two houses — back gardens on each side — and I noticed, a little uncomfortably, that there were a couple of very agitated dogs in the garden to our right.
+They were not impressed at our progress alongside their territory and made a committed attempt to reach us from behind a fence that, to my eye, was not nearly high enough.
+A woman in the garden began shouting commands at them, which were summarily ignored.

 "No way!"
 I exclaimed.

-Jo nodded and told me that he’d heard the woman yelling at one of the dogs and calling it Alice.
-He’d then heard a whiplash sound.
+Jo nodded and told me that he had heard the woman yelling at one of the dogs and calling it Alice, followed by a whiplash sound.

-The three of us walked along a lane for about three quarters of a mile.
-Chickens were clucking from a yard behind hedging to our left.
-They were invisible to us and I became quietly entertained by the deliberate sounds they were making.
-They issued very slow and studied clucks.
-I finally couldn’t hold it in any longer and began to laugh at them.
-Bod and Jo had obviously been giving them the same private attention I had, because soon we were all tittering openly.
+We walked along a lane for about three quarters of a mile.
+Chickens were clucking from a yard behind hedging to our left, invisible to us, making their sounds with great deliberation and purpose.
+Slow, studied clucks, issued at measured intervals as if each one had been carefully considered.
+I finally couldn't hold it in any longer and began to laugh.
+Bod and Jo had obviously been giving the chickens the same private attention, because within moments we were all three laughing openly.
 It was a strange but happy moment.

-Turning right, we began to descend through grass fields at Nantmawr.
-A helicopter began to clatter about noisily overhead, swinging around above houses behind us as we walked steadily downwards, along an enclosed path and then back up through more fields as we left the tiny, mining hamlet of Nantmawr behind.
+We descended through grass fields at Nantmawr, a helicopter clattering noisily overhead as we went, then back up through more fields past the tiny mining hamlet.
 These fields were steep.
-We crawled over a stile through a gap in a large old hedge and I was grateful when we all silently decided to stop for a drink about halfway up a hill.
-Sheep were everywhere, doing Sheep things.
-One of us asked if we thought that Sheep had a language, or even a dialect.
+We crawled over a stile through a gap in a large old hedge and gratefully agreed, in silent consensus, to stop for a drink about halfway up the next hill.
+Sheep were doing sheep things in all directions.
+One of us asked whether we thought sheep had a language, or even a dialect.
 Did they recognise individuals by voice?
-If, say, a Sheep from West Bromwich was deposited on this hill in rural Oswestry, would the local Sheep know her for a stranger with a funny bleat?
-We also watched a succession of Sheep bounce energetically through a hole in the hedge.
+If a sheep from West Bromwich were deposited on this Oswestry hillside, would the locals know her for a stranger with a funny bleat?
+We watched a succession of sheep bounce energetically through a hole in the hedge.

-After the brief rest, I started off toward a gentle slope up the hill.
-Bod called me back and pointed out the true way we had to go.
-This was an unpleasant surprise, as I’d set my sights on a soft climb and was mentally unprepared for the frowning brow of the rise before me.
-It was very steep and had me staggering upwards unhappily, although some Saint in the making had thoughtfully provided a bench at an advanced point up the hill.
-I sat on it whilst searching for my breath.
-I noticed that Jo seemed unaffected by his exertions and I think this prompted me to call him a nasty name.
-We spied The Four Walkers coming through the hedge in a straggled line below us.
-One by one, they also began to ascend.
+After the rest, I set off toward what looked like a gentle slope.
+Bod called me back and pointed out the actual route — an unpleasant discovery, as I had mentally prepared myself for an easy climb and was in no way ready for the frowning rise now in front of me.
+Very steep, with me staggering upward unhappily, though some Saint in the making had thoughtfully placed a bench at an advanced point on the hill.
+I sat on it while I searched for my breath.
+Jo seemed entirely unaffected by his exertions, which I think prompted me to call him a nasty name.
+The Four Walkers appeared through the hedge below us in a straggled line and began, one by one, to ascend.

-“Yes, he is,” said Bod as he began to perspire and wilt during this fresh climb up the southern slope of Moelydd Hill.
+"Yes, he is," said Bod, as he began to perspire and wilt on the southern slope.

-We were once again walking through open, sunlit woodland and following the length of an old, dry-stone wall when Bod found a Slow Worm lying inert on the ground.
-The warmth of the sun hadn’t touched it yet and it was torpid and docile as I picked it up, just about summoning up the energy to flick out a lazy tongue at me.
-Its skin was very glossy and beautiful and felt silkily smooth.
-Jo held it while I put it on video and it at last began to move with a little more purpose, although it was still cool to the touch.
+We were walking through open, sunlit woodland alongside an old dry-stone wall when Bod found a Slow Worm lying inert on the ground.
+The warmth of the sun hadn't reached it yet and it was torpid and docile as I picked it up, just about summoning the energy to flick out a lazy tongue at me.
+Its skin was glossy and beautiful and felt silkily smooth.
+Jo held it while I filmed and it began to move with a little more purpose, though it was still cool to the touch.

 "I tried putting a lighter under it to help," Bod said.